daattali/beautiful-jekyll/_drafts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 - Single socket, E5-2698 v4 - **Cluster price: $156,208**
 - Dual socket, E5-2640 v4 - **Cluster price: $235,824**

-Quite a difference isn't it?
+In this scenario for the _same number of cores (not GHz)_ the cluster is **$79,616 more expensive with 2 socket** servers.
+Quite a difference right?

 I think these figures are self explanatory, but let's follow the same reasoning as scenario B and get a price per GHz.

 _Single socket, E5-2698 v4_